Advanced-Kind-MC/ADK-wiki/docs/starter_guide.md

 ---
 ## Applications
-If you type **/applications** and fill out the two forms (they require a free forum account), you can contact staff and they will award you with 12,000 coins for each application you compelte.
-This helps the server out and can help kick start your journey
+If you type **/applications** and fill out the two forms (they require a free forum account), you can contact staff and they will award you with 10,000 coins for each application you compelte.
+This helps the server out and can help kick start your journey.

 ---
 ## Villagers and Voting